501 - Live at Bass Concert Hall (Austin Night 1)

 And that Betty's thought was, she thinks Betty's thought was, when Mac sees how miserable I am and how much I love him, he'll realize that we should be together.

-So just teenage decisions.
+So just teenage decisions, horrifying every direction.
+Yeah,

 something terribly flawed led him to step over the line and shoot.
+And

 And